-Dear Mr. O'Neill:
+Dear Mr. Genirs:

-This letter outlines the State University of New York's Charter Schools Institute's ("the Institute's") observations and findings from its May 2, 2013 first year school evaluation visit to the Manhattan Charter School 2 ("Manhattan 2").
-The visit team consisted of Danielle Keen, Senior Analyst, and Jenn David-Lang, consultant to the Institute.
+This letter outlines the State University of New York's Charter Schools Institute's (the "Institute's") observations and findings from its April 4, 2013 first year school evaluation visit to the Beginning with Children Charter School 2 ("BWC 2").
+The visit team consisted of Natasha Howard, Ph.D., Director of School Evaluation, and Eileen Coppola, Ed.D., consultant to the Institute.
 Allow us first to place this letter and the conclusions set forth below into context.

 As with all SUNY authorized charter schools, on a periodic basis throughout the term of your school's charter the Institute conducts a number of formal site visits.
 The Institute reports in writing to the school on data gathered during these visits.
 Cumulatively, the information in letters such as this, as well as reports provided in later years, forms the foundation of qualitative data on the school's effectiveness.
-At the conclusion of the school's charter term, the Institute provides the State University of New York's Board of Trustees an analysis of your school's performance over the term of its charter that includes this qualitative information.
+At the conclusion of the school's charter term, the Institute provides the SUNY Board of Trustees an analysis of your school's performance over the term of its charter that includes this qualitative information.
 The Institute makes a renewal recommendation for your school based on two components: the school's attainment of its academic Accountability Plan goals and evidence of the quality of the school's educational program collected during school evaluation visits.

-At renewal, the Institute evaluates the academic, organizational, legal and fiscal aspects of the school's program using SUNY's Charter School Renewal Benchmarks (see attachment).
-For formal school evaluation visits conducted prior to renewal, the Institute focuses on specific academic and organizational Renewal Benchmarks (called Qualitative Educational Benchmarks).
+At renewal, the Institute evaluates the academic, organizational, legal and fiscal aspects of the school's program using the SUNY Charter Renewal Benchmarks (see attachment).
+For formal school evaluation visits conducted prior to renewal, the Institute focuses on specific academic and organizational benchmarks (called Qualitative Educational Benchmarks).
 They provide a fixed standard for determining the quality of the academic program as the school progresses toward renewal.

 For this first year visit, the Institute narrows the expectation for each benchmark in recognition of the school program's limited development.
-As a first year school is in its formative
+As a first year school is in its formative stage and has not yet completed an annual cycle, the visit focus is on the initial implementation of basic practices and procedures in each benchmark area.
+The center of attention is on the quality of